RedAngel121/NytePack/README.md

     - Starting Cash?
 5i
     - Mob Cash Drops? deep dive
     - Chest Loot? need to add loot tabes from other mods
-  - What options do I have for purchasing chunk loading times? cant find anything on this yet... find a chunk loader that accepts "fuel"?
+  - What options do I have for purchasing chunk loading times? cant find anything on this yet... find a chunk loader that accepts "fuel"? [like this one](https://www.curseforge.com/minecraft/mc-mods/more-minecarts)

 ### New Additions and Changes
 - Modify SGJ recipes to make building a stargate more difficult and resource intensive